Fusion-in-T5: Unifying Document Ranking Signals for Improved Information Retrieval: Introduction

 \section{Introduction}

-Information retrieval (IR) aims to retrieve a relevant set of documents from a large collection, given a user query~\cite{croft2010search}.
-The task poses challenges for researchers to build models that are able to process vast amounts of information in response to a single input query.
+Document ranking in information retrieval (IR) uses signals from many sources: text matching between queries and documents~\cite{nogueira2019passage}, numerical ranking features~\cite{zhang2021learning}, and pseudo relevance feedback (PRF) from other retrieved documents~\cite{li2023pseudo}.
+These signals capture different aspects of relevance and are currently modeled by different techniques, such as neural ranking~\cite{DBLP:journals/corr/MitraC17}, learning to rank (LeToR)~\cite{liu2009learning}, and query expansion~\cite{DBLP:journals/csur/CarpinetoR12}.

-The information-rich nature of IR motivates researchers to construct intricate, \textit{cascade} systems~\cite{yates2021pretrained,zhang2021learning,dai2018convolutional}.
-Neural IR models often serve as the foundation of such systems, directly capturing text relevance in a coarse-to-fine approach~\cite{yates2021pretrained,duobert,pradeep2021expando}.
-To capture ranking features observed from the data or the rankers, a learning-to-rank (LeToR) module is often applied~\cite{zhang2020selective,metaadaptrank,zhang2021learning,Zhang2022HLATREM,dai2018convolutional}.
-Further approaches are introduced to incorporate global information from the documents at the cost of an additional ranking stage, such as designing an extra pair/list-wise re-ranker~\cite{duobert, Zhang2022HLATREM}, or using pseudo relevance feedback (PRF) to expand the query with potentially relevant document information~\cite{zheng2020bert,yu2021improving,li2023pseudo}.
-These techniques ultimately transform the ranking process into a task that demands careful engineering in order to achieve optimal performance.
+Current search systems often incorporate these ranking techniques by a cascade pipeline with multiple layers of ranking models, each capturing a certain type of ranking signals~\cite{yates2021pretrained,zhang2021learning,dai2018convolutional}.
+For example, the retrieved documents can be first re-ranked by a BERT ranker for text matching~\cite{nogueira2019passage}, then a LeToR model to combine numerical features~\cite{zhang2020selective,zhang2021learning,Zhang2022HLATREM,dai2018convolutional}, and finally re-ranked again by matching with the query enriched by top-ranked global documents~\cite{zheng2020bert,yu2021improving,li2023pseudo}.
+Effective it is, the multi-layered cascade pipeline is complicated to tune, and the barrier between layers inevitably restricts the optimization of search relevance.

-In this paper, we introduce Fusion-in-T5 (FiT5), a T5-based~\cite{2019Exploring} re-ranking model that collects ranking signals and ranks documents within a unified framework.
-FiT5 is designed to consolidate multiple IR features, including document texts, ranking features, and global document information, into a single learnable model.
-Specifically, the input to FiT5 is formulated using a template that incorporates the document text with the ranking feature, which is represented as discretized integers.
-Additionally, to leverage information from other documents, we introduce global attention on the representation token from the late layers of FiT5 encoders, enabling document-wise information flow during encoding while mitigating the increase in computational cost.
-FiT5 functions as a re-ranking model within a typical two-stage retrieve-and-rerank pipeline, without the need for additional stages or hyperparameters.
+In this paper, we introduce Fusion-in-T5 (FiT5), a T5-based~\cite{2019Exploring} ranking model that re-ranks documents within a unified framework using attention fusion mechanism.
+FiT5 is designed to consolidate multiple signals, including text matching, ranking features, and global document information, into a single, simple model.
+Specifically, we pack the input to FiT5 using a template that incorporates the document text with the ranking feature.
+Furthermore, we introduce global attention layers on the representation tokens from the late layers of FiT5 encoders, enabling FiT5 to make comprehensive decisions by considering the collective information across top-ranked documents.
+With such a design, FiT5 can integrate all aforementioned types of signals and naturally learn a unified model through end-to-end training.